joaomcteixeira/taurenmd/docs/installation.rst

 3. What is the problem with the pure PyPI installation?

-*taurenmd* relies on OpenMM to read ``.cif`` topology files, and OpenMM is not deployed on PyPI, you need to install it through its conda channel.
+*taurenmd* relies on OpenMM to read ``.cif`` topology files, and OpenMM is not deployed on PyPI, you need to `install it through its conda channel <https://anaconda.org/omnia/openmm>`_.
 Therefore, unless you need to load ``.cif`` files you can use *taurenmd* from a pure PyPI installation.
 Otherwise, you should follow the :ref:`With Anaconda` instructions. :ref:`May be you want to help us out solving this problem :-) <Contributing>`.

 4. You should be good to go